0xRampey/blog/_posts/2020-10-30-hello-dark-mode.md

 ![]({{ site.baseurl }}/images/scrollbars.png)

-- You can also invert the colour of your charts and plots to keep that dark consistency going.
+- You can invert the colour of your charts and plots to keep that dark consistency going.

 ```scss
 canvas {